Developmint/nuxt-purgecss/README.md

 ## Features

 * Remove unneeded CSS with ease
-* Webpack or PostCSS mode
-* Already comes with mighty default settings
+* Sane default settings
 * Built on top of [purgecss](https://github.com/FullHuman/purgecss)
-* Nuxt 2 (and only Nuxt 2) support
+* Nuxt 2 and Nuxt 3 support (Use v1.0.0 for Nuxt2 support for now)
 * Fully tested!

 ## Setup